Alexedishi/Gates-of-the-Bosphorus/.metadata/readme.txt

 bulfm_: Once contained content for Bulgaria; has been merged with balkfm
 eqfm_: Once contained content for the Eastern Question; has been merged with turkfm

-**Note: Arab flavor is OUT OF SCOPE for this mod
+**Notes:
+-Arab & Iranian flavor are OUT OF SCOPE for this mod -The current mod acronym is GotB; my common prefix is gbbf and will not change -The CMF trigger uses the older grefm acronym; this will not change -The ##STUB comments are for my development purposes if you happen to see them

 ####################